 - No drafting after the first 15 minutes of the race.
 Drafting is defined as being in the wake of a craft or fellow paddler for more than 1 minute in any 5 minute span.

-- Paddlers must stay with their escort boat at all times, even in the event of the boat having a mechanical failure.
+- Paddlers and Foilers must stay with their escort boat at all times, even in the event of the boat having a mechanical failure.
 Any attempt to complete the race without an escort boat will result in an automatic disqualification.
+FOILERS going faster than their escort boats must slow down or safely weave.

-- Safety of all participants is the top priority.
+- The safety of all participants is the top priority.
 All athlete and boat waivers must be signed and suggested safety precautions must be reviewed.

-- All paddlers should be securely tethered to their boards.
+- All paddlers should consider being securely tethered to their boards.

 - Stand up paddlers must complete the entire race standing up.
 Kneeling or sitting for more than one minute at a time will result in a time penalty to be determined by race officials.
 Aid exchanges not included.